camiloaa/duolingonextlesson/README.md

 3. Select the + icon to add new configuration options
 ![Values](screenshots/Values.png)

-### Do not auto-scroll to the recommended lesson
+### Overwrite auto-scroll behavior

-If you don't like your duolingo tree auto-scrolling to the recommended lesson, you can disable the feature adding new key 'auto_scroll_to_next' with value 'false'.
+If you don't like your duolingo tree auto-scrolling to the recommended lesson, you can disable the feature adding a new key 'auto_scroll_to_next' with value 'false'.

+You can also set the value to 'true' if you want it to always scroll to the recommended skill, independetly of cracked skills or not.

 ### Move recommended skills to the top